Review of BoJack Horseman (2014)

 “Back in the ’90s, I was in a very famous TV show”, sings a rich actor to the end credits.
 Now his life is empty.
 As he puts it in season 6, episode 12, “I came from a broken home, and I used to feel like my whole life was an acting job, doing an impression of the people I saw on television, which was just a projection of a bunch of equally screwed-up writers and actors.”

-Occasionally the non-human characters are used for deadpan physical comedy, as when a standing anthropomorphic hen lays an unfertilized egg in shock and the egg immediately hits the floor and cracks, without reaction.
+Non-human characters are sometimes used for physical comedy, as when a standing anthropomorphic hen lays an unfertilized egg in shock and the egg immediately hits the floor and cracks, without reaction.
 This is not fundamentally different from a bar fight in Pengar (1946) where a disturbed hen leaves an egg that hits a human character in the face.
-The humanity of the hen on BoJack is there to add an extra layer of incongruence.
+The humanity of the hen on BoJack is there to add an extra layer of deadpan incongruence.
 More often, the animals are used for visual variety and obnoxious advertising-style puns, like a bear holding up a sign that says “BoJack’s views are unbearable”.
-The whale works at “MSNBSea”.
+A whale works at “MSNBSea”.
 Lazy puns are used on non-animal topics too, as in the name “Dispirited” for an airline, alluding to Spirit with conspicuously minimal effort and no animal theme.
 It’s the wit of Howard the Duck (1986) without special effects.
 Fortunately, the word play becomes less about puns in the last couple of seasons and more about assonance.

 You can try to read the brain-damaged chicken episode as a metaphor for human-on-non-human relations in general, the contemporary meat industry in particular, or exploitative human-on-human relations.
 It is similar to the show’s recurring motif of wolves preying on sheep in public without reaction, and one boss hiring exterminators to kill unionizing roach workers in season 5, episode 2.
-Those allegories are in the style of political cartoons.
+Those allegories are in the style of single-panel political cartoons.
 I sense the creators were joking about their own thoughtlessness and apparent callousness, despite having the courage to bring up the food web in the first place.
 The Island of Doctor Moreau (1896) is self-consistent on what would happen if animals were made anthropomorphic and sapient, but BoJack is not.
 It does not make sense as narrative and was not meant to.
 It is deliberately bad worldbuilding.

 In the Turkey City concept of the “Rembrandt comic book”, craftsmanship is wasted on too trivial an idea.
 Perhaps the creators of BoJack avoided good worldbuilding because they were afraid to produce a Rembrandt comic book.
 In this explanatory model, they felt that a show about animal people could never be intelligently rescued as by Tolkien, Moore or Urobuchi, but they certainly lavished their wit on the project all the same.
 Perhaps they were trying to produce a Rembrandt comic book, but ironically: A sitcom made funnier because of its obvious triviality.
 The real reason is probably simpler.
-Maybe BoJack was meant to be like Bone (1991), wherein Jeff Smith used Carl Barks with Tolkien’s epic mode, purposely adding more lightness than Tolkien’s hobbits.
-I want to be charitable and say the creators of BoJack similarly went with animals as a counterpoint to their drama, but the counterpoint is inadequate.
+Maybe BoJack was meant to be like Bone (1991), wherein Jeff Smith used Carl Barks with Tolkien’s epic mode, purposely adding more lightness than Tolkien did with his hobbits.
+I want to be charitable and say the creator of BoJack similarly went with animals as a counterpoint to their drama, but the counterpoint is inadequate.
 The dramatic writing on BoJack is much heavier than Bone.
 It is as heavy as Moore.

 References here: March Comes in Like a Lion (2016), “Kanini & Kanino” (2018), Dorohedoro (2020), Tear Along the Dotted Line (2021), “Then Lost is Truth that Can’t be Won” (2022).